jbaylina/ecsol/README.md

 # ecsol

-This is an implementation of ellipctic curve secp256k in 100% written in solidity.
+This is an implementation of elliptic curve secp256k in 100% written in solidity.

 ### Benchmark